-So what is a pre-foreclosure in Fort Walton Beach anyway?
+So what is a pre-foreclosure in Navarre anyway?

-Many homeowners across America and Fort Walton Beach are facing difficulties making their monthly mortgage payments.
+Many homeowners across America and Navarre are facing difficulties making their monthly mortgage payments.

 When a homeowner misses 3-6 months of mortgage payments, the lending institution will issue a warning, notifying the homeowner to pay or lose their home.
 This period is known as “pre-foreclosure.”

 Banks and mortgage lenders typically provide three months for the homeowner to become current.
 Of course this number can vary by bank and situation sometimes.

 If a homeowner fails to make the necessary payments, the bank will foreclose on the home, assuming ownership, and evict the homeowner.
 Thankfully, during this stage of the foreclosure process, a mortgage holder has the opportunity to take advantage of several options to prevent losing their home.

 Pre-foreclosure Options for Borrowers